 In 2022, Cardi B became the creative director of entertainment magazine Playboy.

-In February 2023, Cardi B and Offset partnered with McDonald's to create the Cardi B and Offset meal, which was launched on Valentine's Day and announced in the 2023 McDonald's Super Bowl commercial.
+In February 2023, Cardi B and Offset partnered with McDonald's to create the Cardi B and Offset meal, launched on Valentine's Day.
+The meal was first announced in the 2023 McDonald's Super Bowl commercial.

 In July 2023, Cardi B threw her microphone into the crowd at a Las Vegas concert after a fan threw a liquid at her.
-Although a fan attempted to press charges, the Clark County Police Department decided not to move forward with the case.
+Subsequently, one fan attempted to press charges, but the Clark County Police Department, following an investigation, decided not to move forward with a case.

 On September 8, 2023, Cardi B released "Bongos" featuring Megan Thee Stallion as the fourth single from her upcoming second studio album.
-The song marks their second collaboration after "WAP" (2020), with a music video costing over $2 million.
-"Bongos" reached number 14 in the US.
+The music video for "Bongos" cost over $2 million and reached number 14 in the US.

 In December 2023, Cardi B made her runway debut at the Balenciaga fall 2024 show in Los Angeles.